"Waldorf education strives to create

 Today's quote of the day, seemingly so absurd (OK, really so absurd), deserves some commentary.
 Steiner truly did teach that thoughts create real spiritual beings.
 That is why he could say that Shakespeare's characters are alive and walking around now in the spirit realm.
 Shakespeare had good thoughts, presumably, and thus he created good spiritual realities.
 But Steiner also said that evil thoughts create evil spiritual realities; for instance, “lying and slander [create beings that] now flit and whirr about in our world and belong to a class that we call ‘phantoms.’" — Rudolf Steiner, NATURE SPIRITS (Rudolf Steiner Press, 1995), pp. 83-84.
 Phantoms (and ghosts or specters) really exist, because we make them really exist.
 In the same enlightening vein, one of Steiner's eminent disciples was able to end his exposition of Anthroposophical doctrines with these words: "If these ideas [i.e., the doctrines of Anthroposophy] are not true, they should be true.
 What we believe shapes the reality.
 If we become conscious of these ideas and hold them, they will become true." — Dr. Ronald E. Koetzsch, "Anthroposophy 101".

 This is perhaps Steiner's key "insight."
 But what Steiner was actually describing, without realizing it, was insanity.
 An "inner reality" may be nothing but a bundle of delusions, quite divorced from objective, external reality.
 Indeed, my "inner reality" probably will consist of nothing but delusions if I only look into myself and consult only my own wishes.
 Consider Dr. Koetzsch's advice: If what I have told you is wrong, pretend it is true and then it will be true.
-This is nonsense.
-If Dr. Koetzsch tells us that a spiritual being called Santa Claus really comes down out chimneys and leaves us gifts, we can easily check (set up a remote camera, get Jolly Ol' St. Nick on film — or at least see gifts appearing out of thin air) — and when we try this experiment, we will learn that Dr. K is wrong.
-But he says that if we believe him hard enough, Santa Claus will really exist.
+Dr. K's advice is nonsense.
+If Dr. K tells us that a spiritual being called Santa Claus really comes down our chimneys and leaves us gifts, we can easily check (set up a remote camera, get Jolly Ol' St. Nick on film — or at least see gifts appearing out of thin air).
+When we try this experiment, we will learn that Dr. K is wrong.
+But he says that if we believe hard enough, Santa Claus will really exist.
 This is lunacy.

 You see, what Steiner peddled were fairy tales.
 And even about fairy tales he was mistaken.
 "Fairy tales are never thought out [i.e., invented]; they are the final remains of ancient clairvoyance, experienced in dreams by human beings who still had the power.
 What was seen in a dream was told as a story — for instance, 'Puss in Boots' ...
 All the fairy tales in existence are thus the remnants of the original clairvoyance.” — Rudolf Steiner, ON THE MYSTERY DRAMAS (Rudolf Steiner Press, 1983), p.
 93.

 Oh, Rudolf.
 Think before you speak.
 Fairy tales are invented; they do not give us clairvoyantly accurate reports about anything.
 [See "Clairvoyance".]
 Watch: "Once upon a time a sweet little fairy named Roger Rawlings leapt up and smote to the ground a terrible ogre named Rudolf Steiner.
 The End."
 OK.
 There's a fairy tale.
 And according to Steiner, it is true, since "All the fairy tales in existence are the remnants of the original clairvoyance.”
 Of course, he didn't mean this.
-But it is what he said.
+And, of course, I'm not being serious.
+But still...

 Anthroposophy and Waldorf (or Steiner) schools try to lure us toward radical subjectivity.
 Any adult who wants to be radically subjective is free to do so.
 But no adult should lure children toward that form of "reality."
 Why?
 Because it is insane.
 I'm sorry if this is blunt.
 I'm sorry if Anthroposophists take offense.
 But there are times when plain speaking is necessary.
 One of those times is when the fate of our children is in the balance.